 Yesterday the visits to this website passed 700,000.
 We're on pace to reach 1 million visits later this year.
 I am glad to see an increasing interest in the stories of some of the 404,800 Americans who never came home from World War 2.

 While all the fallen deserve our remembrance and I am only able to profile a fraction of them, some of the stories really stand out.
-Here are three profiles from October that, if you missed them, are especially worth reading:
+Here are three profiles from April that, if you missed them, are especially worth reading:

 On behalf of the fallen, if you would like to see more people become aware of this project to honor the WW2 fallen, be sure to share with others on Twitter, Facebook, etc. Thanks for your interest!

 Please consider joining the public Facebook group to increase the exposure of this project.
 Go to: WW2 Fallen 100